Deformed Special Relativity with an energy barrier of a minimum speed: Introduction

-It is very curious to notice that the idea of universal background field was sought in vain by Einstein\cite{5}, motivated firstly by Lorentz.
-It was Einstein who coined the term {\it ultra-referential} as the fundamental aspect of Reality to represent a universal background field\cite{6}.
-Based on such a concept, let us call {\it ultra-referential} $S_V$ to be the universal background field of a fundamental inertial reference frame connected to $V$.
+It is interesting to notice that the idea of universal background field was sought in vain by Einstein\cite{7}, motivated firstly by Lorentz\cite{8}.
+It was Einstein who coined the term {\it ultra-referential} as the fundamental aspect of Reality to represent a universal background field\cite{9}\cite{10}\cite{11}\cite{12}\cite{13}.
+Based on such a concept, let us call {\it ultra-referential} $S_V$ to be the universal background field of a fundamental inertial reference frame connected to $V$ (see reference\cite{3}).

+The present theory (SSR) is a kind of deformed special relativity (DSR) with two invariant scales, namely the speed of light $c$ and a minimum speed $V$.
+DSR was first proposed by Camelia\cite{14}\cite{15}\cite{16}\cite{17}.
+It contains two invariant scales: speed of light $c$ and a minimum length scale (Planck length $l_P$ of quantum gravity).
+An alternate approach to DSR theory, inspired by that of Camelia, was proposed later by Smolin and Magueijo\cite{18}\cite{19}\cite{20}.

+Another extension of Special Relativity (SR) is known as triply special relativity, which is characterized by three invariant scales, namely the speed of light $c$, a mass $k$ and a length $R$\cite{21}.
+Still another generalization of SR is the quantizing of speeds\cite{22}, where Barrett-Crane spin foam model for quantum gravity with positive cosmological constant was considered, encouraging the authors to look for a discrete spectrum of velocities and the physical implications of this effect, namely an effective deformed Poincar\'e symmetry.

+In a more recent paper\cite{3}, it was shown that the existence of a minimum (non-zero) speed $V$ connected to a background field with minimum energy leads to a tiny positive cosmological constant, being in agreement with observations ($\Lambda\sim 10^{-35}s^{-2}$).
+In fact, such an original physical result\cite{3} also encourage us to search for a deformed Poincar\'e symmetry with the presence of an invariant minimum speed $V$.